Do I need an appointment to be seen by a counselor?

 Do I need to be a student to see a Counselor?

-You do not need to be a student for an initial appointment.
+We will provide a onetime consultation for community members and refer to appropriate community resources.
 For subsequent appointments you must be enrolled as a current BC student.

 What types of counseling services are available?